YiRen66666/LurkForWork/README.md

 A vanilla JavaScript frontend for a mock social job networking platform, similar to LinkedIn.
 Built for COMP6080 course assignment.

+## This is an initial version of LurkForWork.
+More features and polish coming soon!

 ## ✨ Features

 - 🔐 User Authentication (Login / Register)